profweiliu/design-resilient-communities/report.md

 ### Prompt

-The essay should expand on the presentation and address the following:
+The essay should expand on your presentation and address the following:
 - Resilience priorities and strategies for each city
 - key similarities and differences in strategies across the two cities
 - Observed synergies (where strategies address multiple goals)